tonethar/IGME-235-Shared/tutorial/web-apps-7.md

 <hr>

-- **Important:** If you have not yet done the [Magnetic Poetry](HW-magnetic-poetry.md) homework, go check it out.
-See the mycourses dropbox for the actual due date.
+- **Important:** If you have not yet done the extra credit [Magnetic Poetry](HW-magnetic-poetry.md) homework, go check it out.
+See the mycourses dropboxes for the actual due dates for any extra credit homeworks.

 <hr><hr>